UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-Each row is an *observation* of different variables, itself a data.frame, and
+Each row is an *observation* of different variables, itself a tibble, and
 thus can be composed of elements of different types.